electricimp/Builder/README.md

   const output = builder.machine.execute(`@include "${inputFile}"`);
   ```

-- As CLI:
+- As a CLI:

-  _Bullder_ provides `pleasebuild` command when installed globally:
+  _Bullder_ provides the `pleasebuild` command when installed globally.
+For example:

   <pre>
   npm i -g Builder